Simmonds scores 30th to lead Flyers past Islanders, 6-3

+PHILADELPHIA (AP) -- The Flyers let loose on the Islanders in a wild opening period.

-PHILADELPHIA (AP) -- Wayne Simmonds got his 30th goal of the season as the Philadelphia Flyers scored five times in a fight-filled first period on the way to a 6-3 victory over the New York Islanders on Thursday night.
+Wayne Simmonds got his 30th goal of the season as Philadelphia scored five times in a fight-filled first on the way to a 6-3 victory over New York on Thursday night.

-Dale Weise, Radko Gudas, Jordan Weal, Sean Couturier and Valtteri Filppula also scored for the Flyers, who won their third straight.
-Philadelphia began play six points out of a playoff spot but needing to jump four teams.
+Dale Weise, Radko Gudas, Jordan Weal, Sean Couturier and Valtteri Filppula also scored for the Flyers, who won their third straight game.
+Philadelphia remained six points out of a playoff spot but still needs to jump three teams.

+''It's old-time hockey,'' Flyers coach Dave Hakstol said. ''Not many hockey games follow the pathway this one did.
+We were absolutely ready to start this hockey game.
+We were hungry and the players did an outstanding job.''

 Cal Clutterbuck, Jason Chimera and Andrew Ladd had the goals for the Islanders, who lost their third in a row and seventh in the last 10 games.
-They fell into a tie with the Flyers with 82 points.
+They fell into a tie with the Flyers at 82 points.

 New York has six games remaining, while the Flyers have five.

-Weise started the scoring 4:30 into a wild, record-setting first period for the Flyers by finishing a good pass from Couturier with a forehand from in front that went high over Thomas Greiss.
+Weise started the scoring 4:30 into a record-setting first period for the Flyers by finishing a good pass from Couturier with a forehand from in front that went high over Thomas Greiss.

 Couturier scored on a rebound 1:19 later to make it 2-0, and Greiss was pulled after allowing Gudas' slap shot from the point to get past him with 11:54 left in the first period.